WHAT WE DO

 Target population: 4,800 girls in 23 primary schools, grades 4-8

 Population served: 11,500 students at 23 primary schools

 Students attending our target schools lack basic resources to develop reading proficiency.
 Textbooks empower the economic and social futures of these children.

 BY THE NUMBERS

-- Twelve partner schools participated in girl child program development and teacher training.
+- 100% partner schools participate in girl child program development and teacher training.

 - Teenage pregnancy and school dropout reduced from 240 girls/year to ZERO in 2015.